-The 17th Century saw an acceleration in the Arab East African Slave Trade when more and more Arab merchants from Oman relocated to the Island of Zanzibar as it took centre stage in the brisk Swahili Coast global Trade.
+The 17th Century saw an acceleration in the East African Arab Slave Trade when more and more Arab merchants from Oman relocated to the Island of Zanzibar as it took centre stage in the brisk Swahili Coast global Trade.

-Furthermore, enterprising individual Slave Traders like the infamous Tippu Tip would greatly expand the East African Slave Trade by conquering vast swathes of the African population and taking the people as slaves.
+Furthermore, enterprising individual Slave Traders like the infamous Tippu Tip would greatly expand the East African Arab Slave Trade by conquering vast swathes of the African population and taking the people as slaves.

 Modern Day Slavery In Africa